devashishk99/YouTube-Summarizer-HuggingFace/README.md

-# YouTube Video Summarizer using HuggingFace
+# YouTube Video Summarizer using HuggingFace and Youtube Transcript API

 ## In this project, a summary is generated for any YouTube video given its url.